RetroReversing/retroReversing/categories/misc/Conferences.md

 Pretty much nothing is available online about who gave these talks or what they contained.

 ### Classic CGDC Conference Day One
+Day one had 105 different sessions split up into the following four types:
+* Lectures - Typical Conference presentation format with Powerpoint Slides
+* Seminars - More hands on than Lectures
+* Roundtables - Panel of experts talking about a specific talking and maybe answering audience questions
+* Sponsored Sessions - Presumably lectures that were not voted on but instead paid to present

 All the talks from the first day of the "Classic" Computer Developers Conference are in the table below.
 If you know of any links to videos, slides, reviews or even notes from any of the sessions please add them to the Notes column in the table.

 Title | Presenter | Type | Notes